banner

 Trapped—What Should We Do?

-What do we do when we feel trapped— surrounded by problems with no way of escape?
+When faced with problems and no way out, what is our course of action?
 Do we give in to despair, get panicky, or consider desperate actions?
 Will we make deals with anyone, even God, to get us out of it?
-Where is he when we are trapped?
+Where is He when we’re trapped?

 God offers us forgiveness, peace, spiritual life, comfort, and help.
-Where or to whom do we go to when we are in trouble?
-If it is God, then he will help us find the right way out of our ensnarement.
-If we depend on anything or anybody else, it is an offense to him and could be idolatry.
-The Almighty will let us come to the end of our sufficiency and dependency on other people or things.
-He will do this so that we will learn to lay the fate of our soul at God’s feet.
+Where do we go when in trouble?
+If it’s to God, He’ll help us find the way out.
+If we depend on anything or anybody else, He’s offended; we prize that before Him.
+God’s a jealous God.
+He’ll bring us to the end of our reliance on others, so we lay our souls at His feet.

 The LORD hates pride but lifts the spirits of the humble and needy.

 David, in the days of King Saul, was still fleeing the hot pursuit of his jealous king.
-He had relied on his wits before, but now he is learning to trust the LORD.
+He had relied on his wits before, but now he’s learning to trust the LORD.

 More Betrayals

-In today’s Bible reading, we notice the Ziphites (people from the town of Ziph in the Israelite tribe of Judah) are once again betraying David’s whereabouts.
-What is their motivation?
-Perhaps they are trying to curry favor or riches from Saul.
-Or, the king may have put a price on David’s head; maybe they are trying to collect the reward.
+In today’s Bible reading, we notice the Ziphites are once again betraying David’s whereabouts.
+What’s their motivation?
+Perhaps they’re trying to curry favor or riches from Saul.
+Or, the king offered a reward for David's capture.

 Saul’s men, knowing jealousy is his weakness, may also have incited the king to pursue David for their gain (1Samuel 26:19).

-What David the psalmist wrote will be of some profit to us when we feel trapped.
-He said,
+What David the psalmist wrote will help us when we feel trapped.

 Fear

-Many times, it is not just physical attacks we face but fear that disables our spirit and makes us depressed, anxious, and even panicky.
-We need to commit, not only threatening situations but also our mind and emotions to the LORD to receive his peace.
+Many times, it’s not just physical attacks but fear that disables us.
+It makes us depressed, anxious, and even panicky.
+To receive His peace, we need to commit our mind and emotions to the LORD, not only threatening situations.

 Our fears make us weak, but we can find strength in God.

-Feeling trapped can make people terrified, yet David commits to trust God and his Word.
+Feeling trapped can make people terrified, yet David trusts God and His Word.
 We should do the same.

-A child who does not know how to swim is afraid.
-She does not want to be trapped under the water and drown.
+Fear arises in a child who cannot swim.
+She doesn’t want to be trapped under the water.
 When she stands on the edge of a swimming pool or other body of water, she sees her daddy (or mommy) in the water, saying, “Jump into my arms; I will catch you.”
-At this point, his child must make a choice, to jump or to cry and walk away.
+His child must make a choice, to jump or to cry and walk away.

-Our Father in heaven wants us to rely upon him, to commit— to jump into his arms.
-His arms are safe; his arms are strong.
-He will not let us be trapped under the water of our circumstances and drown.
+Our Father in heaven wants us to rely upon Him, to jump into His arms.
+His arms are safe; His arms are strong.
+He'll ensure we don't drown in our circumstances.

 Focus Verses